Your trusted partner in cosmetic care abroad

 Thailand vs International Price Comparison

 Arm lift surgery in Thailand costs 40–60% less than equivalent procedures in the US ($7,000–$12,500), Australia (A$6,500–A$11,300), and the UK (£5,500–£9,500).
 The savings come from Thailand's lower operating costs, not a difference in surgical quality.
-Our partner hospitals hold JCI accreditation and surgeons hold board certifications equivalent to their international counterparts.
+Our partner hospitals hold JCI accreditation and our partner surgeons are certified by the Thai Board of Plastic and Reconstructive Surgery.

-Types of Arm Lift in Thailand
+Types of Arm Lift

 The type of brachioplasty depends on how far the laxity extends and how much tissue needs removing.
 A surgeon who jumps straight to a full-length incision when a shorter one would do is not doing you a favour.